 - 1. Start the engine. - 2.
 Place the machine up hill on an incline of 26 % (15°) - 3.
-Put the parking brake switch (2) in the ON position.
-See Command arm on page 20. - 4.
+Put the parking switch (2) in the ON position. - 4.
 Stop the engine.

 The parking brake must ensure that the machine remains stationary.
 If the machine does not remain stationary, there is a problem with the safety circuit.
 Contact your Roberine dealer for repair.